sthewissen/MVP/README.md

 How do I contribute?
 --
-If you want to pitch in, take a look at the issues currently filed, which should contain some of the basic functionalities the app should be able to perform.
+First of all, let's discuss things!
+I've made issues for a lot of the features I would personally like to see within the realm of current possibilities.
+However, my opinions should not be leading here!
+Feel free to discuss in the existing isses, make new issues/features etc. etc. If you want to pitch in with code, simply take a look at the issues currently filed, which should contain some of the basic functionalities the app should be able to perform.
 Does one of them appeal to you?
-Go ahead and pick it up, let me know and submit a PR when you're done!
+Go ahead and pick it up, let us know and submit a PR when you're done!

 MVP API
 --
 There is a current MVP API made available at: https://mvpapi.portal.azure-api.net/.
-I'm sure there are wrappers out there already or maybe we could roll our own.
+I'm sure there are wrappers out there already or maybe we could roll our own simple one.
 It exposes methods for the following:

 - `GET` GetContributionAreas
 - `GET` GetContributionById